Dustin Sulak, D.O.

-Dustin Sulak, D.O. is a licensed osteopathic physician.
-He is a practitioner and advocate of integrative medicine, the intelligent combination of conventional and alternative approaches to healthcare.
+Dustin Sulak, D.O. is an osteopathic physician, licensed in Maine as a general practitioner.
+He is an expert in integrative medicine, the intelligent combination of conventional and alternative approaches to healthcare.
 He has long been fascinated by mind-body medicine, spirituality in healthcare, and natural approaches to promoting health and healing.
-He is a clinical hypnotherapist, Reiki Sensei, practioner of chi kung and yoga, and has studied with numerous convention and alternative healers and physicians.
+He is an expert in cranial and biodynamic osteopathy, a clinical hypnotherapist, Reiki sensei, practitioner of chi kung and yoga, and has studied with numerous conventional and alternative healers and physicians.

 - Reiki Sensei

 - Bachelor of Science in Neuroscience

 FNP-C, APRN, M.Ed

 Arianne “Ari” Kryskow is a newly graduated family nurse practitioner passionate about helping people overcome health barriers to find wellness – physically, mentally, and emotionally.
 Ari has over 20 years’ experience helping people as a licensed school counselor, educator, and nurse and excels at building caring collaborative relationships with patients built on empathy, trust, and open communication.

 Ari was inspired to explore alternative medicine after her son started having seizures that were refractory to conventional medicine but were fortunately stopped completely with medical cannabis.
 This inspired her to become a primary care provider to help other families access this life-changing medicine.
 While studying conventional medicine, Ari has continued to pursue specialized training in complementary and functional medicine which focuses on individualized care, with a special interest in chronic illness especially autoimmune conditions, and hormonal, gastrointestinal, and neurological health.
 She is passionate about helping patients address the root cause of their illness and build a healthier lifestyle to relieve suffering, prevent disease, restore health, and find quality of life on their own terms according to their own unique needs.